Hacking Chinese

 This article is based on a lot of research and took dozens of hours to compile, but I’m sure that I missed good resources and new resources might have popped up recently too.
 What’s your favourite free listening resource?
 Please leave a comment below to let me and others know!
 Don’t forget to mention why you like it!

-Editor’s note: This article, originally published in 2014, was rewritten from scratch and massively updated in October, 2022.
+Editor’s note: This article, originally published in 2014, was rewritten from scratch and massively updated in both 2022 and 2024.
+See “What’s new?” for a list of recent changes.

 Tips and tricks for how to learn Chinese directly in your inbox